EirGrid

 • Tolerate any form of reprisal against a staff member who raises concerns regarding compliance, ethical or safety issues

-4. Leading the company by example
+2. Leading the company by example

-4.1 As board members we shall lead the company by:
+As board members we shall lead the company by:

-• Enacting our purpose to transform the power system for future generations
+Enacting Our Purpose to transform the power system for future generations

 • Aligning the strategy, values and behaviours with our purpose;